craigthomas/Chip8Java/README.md

 ## Third Party Licenses and Attributions

-### Apache Commons CLI
+### JCommander

-This links to the Apache Commons CLI, which is licensed under the Apache License, Version 2.0.
+This links to the JCommander library, which is licensed under the Apache License, Version 2.0.
 The license can be downloaded from http://www.apache.org/licenses/LICENSE-2.0.html.
-The source code for this software is available from http://commons.apache.org/cli
+The source code for this software is available from [https://github.com/cbeust/jcommander](https://github.com/cbeust/jcommander)

 ### Apache Commons IO